rladies/rladiesguide/content/comm/conferences/index.en.md

 ```

-### Seeking an R-Ladies invited speaker for an R-Ladies branded event
+### Seeking an R-Ladies invited speaker for an R-Ladies branded conference event

 To: